paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-09-25-the_web_aesthetic.md

 ## Everything old is new again

-Before “killer websites” and the desire to produce print-like layouts — when bandwidth was limited and small screens could only display 256 colors — pixel graphics were considered _de rigueur_.
+Before “killer websites” and the desire to produce print-like layouts — when bandwidth was limited and small screens could only display 256 colors — pixel graphics were considered *de rigueur*{lang="fr"}.
 Layouts were simple and focused.

 In 1995, [Hotwired][4] used just sixteen colors.
 Navigation on the homepage consisted of little more than six four-color, 1kb GIFs representing each topic area.
 The layout was just those images, centered: